solbero/guide-kodi-lutris/GUIDE.md

 ### 2.2.
 Creating a user with limited privileges

 Kodi and Lutris will be run by a user with limited privileges.
 The reason for this is security since this user will have no password and will login automatically.
-The limited user will have restricted access to the OS (e.g. installing programs system wide or change security settings).
+The limited user will have restricted access to the OS (e.g. it will not be able to install programs system wide or change security settings).

 To create a limited user account with a disabled password use the command below.
 Remember to replace USER with the username you’d like for the limited user account (I used “htpc”).
-From now on replace USER with the username of the limited user account.
+From now on replace USER in all commands with the username of your limited user account.

 ```sh
 sudo adduser --disabled-password --gecos "" USER